NMenzel/nextJs-starter/README.md

 see styles/global.less for more information

-TODO: Fix lint staged.
-Its now disabled
-The runner has problems with some files
+Known issues: lint-staged
+lint staged runs on all staged files.
+By the first commit, the runner will have problems with the test fles, config files, etc.

+Hack: comment out the following in first commit and redo after commit

 .husky / pre-commit